 So is there such a thing as an all-rounder that suits just about all venues like lakes ponds and slow to medium flow rivers?.

 In sort yes there is, what you’re looking for is a round-bodied float or sort of rugby ball shape.
-The best stem to look for is a nice long carbon or nylon stem, the tip of the float wants to be either nylon or plastic.
+The best stem to look for is a nice long carbon stem, the tip of the float wants to be either nylon or plastic.

 The long carbon stem and plastic tip with give good stability in all sorts of conditions with all sorts of baits.
 Making it ideal for fishing most waters, fished shirt button style you can get a nice even steady fall or by grouping shot together to create a bulk you’ll be able to get a hook bait down quicker.

 Bulk shotting by grouping the shot together or by using an olivette will work better when fishing moving water or deep lakes.
 A bulk placed around 2ft from the hook, with a few small dropper shot between the bulk and the hook length loop will force the bait down to the depth of the bulk then the last 2ft will sink slowly.
 On flowing water holding the rig slightly back will cause the last 2ft to flutter up and down in the flow.